epsilon537/boxlambda/docs/forth-core.md

 referencing a variable in Forth puts the variable's *address* on the stack, not its value.
 Word `here` puts the content of the variable on the stack.
 In other words, `here`is equivalent to `' (dp) @`.
 - `SecondDictionaryPointer`: The *secondary* dictionary pointer.
-See the [previous section](#two-dictionaries) for a discussion of the two dictionaries.
+See [An IMEM and EMEM Dictionary section](#an-imem-and-emem-dictionary) for a discussion of the two dictionaries.
 - `ThreadEnd`: Points to the most recently defined word.
 Corresponds to Forth variable `(latest)`, again taking into account that referencing a variable in Forth puts the variable's *address* on the stack, not its value.